 Help without a referral

-You don’t need to be referred by your GP or another health professional, or even book an appointment - you can just reach out for help when you need it.
+You do not need to be referred by your GP or another health professional to access mental health services - you can just reach out for help when you need it.